WasiqB/wasiqb.github.io/_appium/04-config-basics.md

 toc: true
 ---

 Config file is the heart of this framework.
-It is supported by [coteafs-configs](https://github.com/WasiqB/coteafs-config) framework which supports yaml file format parsing.
+It is supported by [coteafs-configs][config] framework which supports yaml file format parsing.
 This config file will contain all the settings needed for your tests.
 The framework will try to find System property `coteafs.appium.config` which will have the path of the config file.
 If it is not specified, by default, it will search the file at `appium-config.yaml` under `src/test/resources` directory.
 If this file is not found in that location as well, then it will throw `CoteafsConfigFileNotFoundError`.

 ### Important points to remember when writing the config file